 The easiest way to keep your car’s fuel system functioning properly in cold weather is to keep your gas tank full as much as you can.
 The more gas that’s in the tank, the less space there is for condensation to build up when temperatures fluctuate, keeping water content to a minimum.

-If you drive a flex fuel vehicle that can run on E85 (85 percent ethanol, 15 percent gasoline), it’s a good idea to use regular gas when it’s cold out.
-While E85 is resistant to freezing, it’s harder to ignite in cold weather, so your engine may not start as easily when using it.
+If you drive a flex fuel vehicle that can run on E85 (85% ethanol, 15% gasoline), it’s a good idea to use regular gas when it’s cold out.
+While E85 is technically resistant to freezing, it’s harder to ignite in cold weather, so your engine may not start as easily when using it.

 If you suspect thickened engine oil is to blame for your car not starting in cold weather, the first thing you should do is check your oil and top it off if it’s low.
 While you’re checking it, see if it seems to be a normal consistency, or if it seems thick or sludgy.

-If it seems too thick, or if you’re not sure if it’s right, take your car in for an oil change.
+If it seems too thick, or if it's not quite right, take your car in for an oil change.
 If you’re the do-it-yourself type and want to save some money, you can get started performing maintenance at home.